-The season for holiday entertaining is right around the corner.
-No sooner do we finish with Thanksgiving than we start getting the holiday party invitations.
-There are the office parties, get togethers with family and friends and maybe your own little gathering.
-Whatever the event, the possibility of being asked to “bring a little something” is quite high.
+The season for summer entertaining is here.
+Whatever the event, the possibility of you being asked to “bring a little something” is quite high.

 You know someone will bring a simple veggie and dip plate.
 A cheese platter is also quite common.
 More enterprising people might bring a slow cooker full of Swedish meatballs or a chili-cheese dip.
 The lazy guy in the office will bring a bag of chips or a store-bought cake.
 This is a chance to see the true creativity of the other people you interact with all the time.